UpM-BSc-Ai-projects/IP_Project/README.md

 # Image Preprocessing

-## Image Background Remover Python Script With U2Net
+## Image Background Remover Using U2Net

 This project utilizes the pretrained U2NET model for background removal.
 The code for background removal is based on the [Image-Background-Remover-Python](https://github.com/hassancs91/Image-Background-Remover-Python) repository.
 For more details on how the model was implemented, please refer to the original repository.